Bid to oust Speaker Johnson fails but GOP turmoil remains

 Updated May 08, 2024 at 19:08 PM ET

-The House voted overwhelmingly to set aside a motion by Rep. Marjorie Taylor Greene to call a vote to remove Mike Johnson as speaker of the House.
-The vote was 359-43 with seven members voting present.
-196 Republicans and 163 Democrats voted to table the motion.
+The House voted overwhelmingly to set aside a motion by Rep. Marjorie Taylor Greene, R-Ga., to call a vote to remove Mike Johnson as speaker of the House.
+The vote was 359-43 with seven members voting present — 196 Republicans and 163 Democrats voted to table the motion.

 "Hopefully, this is the end of the personality politics and the frivolous character assassination that has defined the 118th Congress," Johnson told reporters after the vote.
 "It's regrettable.
 It's not who we are as Americans and we're better than this — we need to get beyond it."